lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 # Protocol

 In this method, the Pre-Shared Key identifier (ID_CRED_PSK), which allows retrieval of PSK, CRED_I, and CRED_R, is sent in message_3.
-CRED_I and CRED_R are authentication credentials associated with the PSK.
+CRED_I and CRED_R are authentication credentials of Initiator and Responder, respectively, associated with the PSK.
 The format of CRED_I and CRED_R can vary depending on the implementation.
 Through this document we will refer to the Pre-Shared Key authentication method as EDHOC-PSK.

 ## Credentials